slsa-framework/slsa-github-generator/internal/builders/generic/README.md

 If you use [GoReleaser](https://github.com/goreleaser/goreleaser-action) to generate your build, you can easily generate SLSA3 provenance by updating your existing workflow with the steps indicated in the workflow below:

+**Notes**:
+- Make sure you did not disable checksum generation in the goreleaser yml.
+- Make sure you specified sha256 as the algorithm for the checksum or left it empty (sha256 is the default).
+- To enable provenance generation for dockers (as well as artifacts), use goreleaser version >= v1.13.0.

 1. Declare an `outputs` for the GoReleaser job:

 ```yaml